kwstat/agridat/notes_agridat.md

 ## To do

-* Need graphic for tai.potato
-* Need graphic for yang.barley
 * Figure out best way to use jags
 * JAGS code for edwards.oats
 * JAGS code for lee.potatoblight